andyhoegh/MT_ASA/README.md

 ## 2022 MT ASA Chapter Meeting

 Please [register](https://docs.google.com/forms/d/e/1FAIpQLSdT8WbChO4p07HLO4QAZJOPYwHE8kv1Vux3pbRgh9E2UfZ4fA/viewform?usp=sf_link) for the meeting.
-Registration is free, but we hope to be able to provide lunch for attendees.
+Registration is free and we will be providing lunch for participants (at Rendezvous Dining Hall) but please register for the event.

 ### Event Schedule
 Unless otherwise noted, events will occur in room 166 of American Indian Hall on the campus of Montana State University.